Ohio utility and heating bill assistance programs.

 Toledo Edison customers facing a disconnection or that are struggling can explore other financial and emergency assistance programs.
 Payment plans, deferred programs, and LIHEAP cash grants are just a few of the resources available for families in Ohio.
 Continue with financial assistance from Toledo Edison.

 Vectren – Eligible households may be able to qualify for TEEM.
 This will provide them with energy conservation measures in their home at no cost to the applicant.
 Improvements, such as upgrading insulation, adding caulking, or installing a new natural gas furnace, are made by a team of energy efficiency professionals from the local non-profit organization Community Action Partnership of the Greater Dayton Area.
-Get more details, or call 1-800-617-2673 to see if you qualify.
+Get more details on Vectren Gas Ohio assistance programs, or call 1-800-617-2673 to see if you qualify.